cchauve/PlasBin-flow/README.md

 ```
 python code/analyse_GC_content.py --chr chr_paths --pls pls_paths --out out_file --vplot vplot_file
 ```
 Here, `chr_paths` and `pls_paths` are the paths to the files containing the addresses of the chromosome and plasmid sequences, respectively.
-Each sequence should be in a gunzipped fasta (.fasta.gz) file.<br>
+Each sequence should be in a gzipped fasta (.fasta.gz) file.<br>
 The violinplot image will be saved in the `vplot_file`.

 ### Determining seed parameters